decaroa/journey-optimizer.en/help/using/administration/permissions-overview.md

 ---
 # User management overview {#permissions-overview}

 [!DNL Journey Optimizer] allows you to define and manage the permissions assigned to different users.
-Permissions are a set of rights and restrictions that authorize or deny access access to in-product features and capabilities.
+Permissions are a set of rights and restrictions that authorize or deny access to in-product features and capabilities.

 ➡️ [Learn more about access control in Adobe Journey Optimizer in this video](#video)